jamesNicholasRyan/Battleships/README.md

 ## Attack Phase (computer logic)

 To alternate turns, essentially switching between the boards, I used a **blocking div** to cover each board when necessary.
-To *block* a board, I changed the z-index of the *div* so that it would be above the board in question - this blocking any attempts at *clicking*/*hovering*:
+To *block* a board, I changed the z-index of the *div* so that it would be above the board in question - this blocks any attempts at *clicking*/*hovering*:
 ```js
     zAxisBlocker2.classList.remove('zAxisOn')
     zAxisBlocker1.classList.add('zAxisOn')